OpenKMIP/libkmip/docs/source/api.rst

     :return: A status code indicating success or failure of the operation.
 The following codes are returned explicitly by this function.
 If the code returned is not listed here, it is the result of the request encoding or response decoding process.
-See (ref here) for all possible status code values.
+See :ref:`status-codes` for all possible status code values.

         * ``KMIP_ARG_INVALID``
             One or more of the function arguments are invalid or unset and no